This course is part of the minor Human Evolution and registration is restricted to students who followed the preceding course of this minor.

 Coordinator: Dr. A. Verpoorte

 In this course the fossil record of the human lineage will be explored from the last common ancestor of humans and chimpanzees to the emergence of Homo sapiens.
-We will meet the main hominins of the past 8 million years and look at traits such as bipedal locomotion, body size and brain size.
+We will meet the main hominins of the past 8 million years and look at traits such as bipedal locomotion, life histories, body size,brain size, and their diseases.
 We will study our collection of casts including for example “Lucy”, Neandertals and early modern humans and investigate which tools they used, what they ate, whether they used fire, and why all but Homo sapiens got extinct.

-Teaching students the principles and methods of paleolithic archaeology and paleoanthropology
+· Teaching students the principles and methods of paleolithic archaeology,paleoanthropology, and palaeopathology.

-Discussing theories about the evolutionary history of human bipedality, brain size, toolmaking and diet
+· Discussing theories about the evolutionary history of human bipedality, brain size, toolmaking,diet, life histories and diseases.

 By the end of the course, the students should able to:

-outline the evolution of human bipedality, brain size, toolmaking and diet
+· outline the evolution of human bipedality, life histories, brain size, toolmaking and diet

 Mode of instruction